 • Refrigerate: Store in an airtight container; it’s good for 3–5 days.

-• Freeze: For longer storage, freeze in airtight containers or freezer bags for up to 2–3 months.
+• Freeze: For longer storage, freeze in a containers or freezer bags for up to 2–3 months.

-• Reheat: Thaw artichoke soup overnight in the fridge, then reheat gently on the stove or in the microwave.
-Stir well to recombine; may need to add a splash of broth to thin.
+• Reheat: Thaw this artichoke soup recipe overnight in the fridge, then reheat gently on the stove or in the microwave.
+Use more broth to thin if needed.

 More Delicious Soup Recipes: